Chernivtsi, Vinnytsia Oblast

-Chernivtsi is a rural settlement (town) in Vinnytsia Oblast (province), located in the historic region of Podolia.
+Chernivtsi is a rural settlement in Vinnytsia Oblast, located in the historic region of Podolia.
 It was formerly the administrative center of Chernivtsi Raion, and is now administrated under Mohyliv-Podilskyi Raion.
 Population:

 History

 Until the Partitions of Poland Czerniejowce (or Czernijowce) was a private town of Poland, located in the Lesser Poland Province of the Polish Crown, owned by the houses of Koniecpolski and Lubomirski.

 Until 26 January 2024, Chernivtsi was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Chernivtsi became a rural settlement.